 8. Don’t Cut Corners

 If you discover that a vent pipe is cracked or broken, never patch it with tape or gum.
 Using these to patch a hole can result in a build-up of carbon monoxide in your home.
 If you don’t know the correct way to repair these types of pipes, call a qualified professional to repair the pipe and make sure it can safely vent CO out of your home.

 9. Never Grill Indoors

 Yes, grilling is fun, but you should never do it inside.
-Charcoal, propane and other gasses used to power grills and camp stoves can release CO and, if used indoors, the CO can build up to unsafe levels.
-Grilling should always happen outdoors to make sure CO does not build up in your home.
+Charcoal, propane, and other gasses used to power grills and camp stoves can release CO, and if used indoors, the CO can build up to unsafe levels.
+Grilling should always happen outdoors to ensure CO does not build up in your home.

 10. Don’t Start a Car or Lawn Equipment in a Closed Garage

 This is perhaps one of the most well-known examples of how carbon monoxide can hurt someone, but it still needs to be said.
 A car should never be started when a garage door is closed.
 This is dangerous to anyone in the car, and if your garage is attached to your home, it can also send high levels of carbon monoxide into the house, as well.